sveltejs/kit/.changeset/chatty-mice-tan.md

 '@sveltejs/kit': minor
 ---

-Checks if element is null before reading getAttribute
+Checks that element is not null before reading getAttribute